IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Additional design and implementation details

 Session permission is especially useful for instances where user consent is required several times for resolving a query, e.g., an email app probing a calendar app several times while scheduling a meeting.

-\subsection{One-time permission}
+\subsubsection{One-time permission}

 One-time permission model provides users an option to explicitly give consent for each action in \llmsys.
-Specifically, the user will be probed each time an app needs to be selected, a spoke needs to communicate with a spoke, or an app needs to send data to a remote host.
+Specifically, user will be probed each time an app needs to be selected, a spoke needs to communicate with a spoke, or an app needs to send data to a remote host.

 One-time permission model is most restrictive but also reduces the potential risks posed to the user.
-One-time permissions are ideal for moderating scenarios where the app takes irreversible actions, such as sending an email or making a purchase.
+One-time permissions are ideal for moderating scenarios where the app takes irreversible actions, such as sending emails or making purchases.

-It is worth noting that our app permission model is currently a preliminary effort, tailored for a limited set of use cases.
+It is worth noting that our app permission model is currently a preliminary effort tailored for a limited set of use cases.
 A comprehensive permission model is needed for regulating many new functionalities enabled by the LLM-based systems.
 We consider it an orthogonal problem that requires close attention that future research could pursue.